lukcic/devops/Kubernetes/basics.md

 ### Volumes

 Like Docker's bind mount.
-Scope od node.
 Path on host must be assigned.
+Scope of node - shouldn't be used with multi-node environment.

 ```yaml
 apiVersion: v1